Are you an adviser? Go to Unbiased Pro

 What is stamp duty?

-In Wales there is Land Transition Tax (LTT) instead, while Scotland has Land and Buildings Transition Tax (LBTT), but all three work in broadly similar ways.
+In Wales, there is the Land Transaction Tax (LTT) instead, while Scotland has the Land and Buildings Transaction Tax (LBTT), but all three work similarly.

 Generally, the more expensive the property you’re buying, the more stamp duty you will pay.